 Crude Oil Production

-Oil production started in 2006 at the Chinguetti oil field at a level of 1.5 Mt, but was halved in 2007 and has almost disappeared since then (0.13 Mt in 2018).
+Oil production, which started in 2006 at the Chinguetti oil field at a level of 1.5 Mt and halved in 2007, has almost disappeared since then (0.05 Mt in 2020).
 This situation was mainly due to technical difficulties (geological problems, maintenance, gas leaks, false alarms, closure of a well, rise in the level of water, etc.) and the geological structure of the field.

 The country's only refinery stopped operating in 2000.

 The Poverty Reduction Strategy Paper (PRSP, 2011) set the objective of a share of 15% of renewables in power production in 2015 and of 20% in 2020.
 The target was achieved in 2020 as renewables accounted for 32% of the power mix, of which 17% for wind and solar and 15% for hydro.

 Interactive Chart Mauritania Share of Renewables in Electricity Production (incl hydro)

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data

 Learn more about renewables in the Mini grid Africa & Asia markets for village electrification

 In its updated NDC, the country set a GHG emissions reduction target of 92% in 2030, compared to a BAU scenario.The reduction target is divided into an unconditional reduction target of 11% and a conditional target of 81%.

 CO2 emissions from energy combustion are increasing rapidly (around 8%/year since 2015) and reached 3.5 Mt in 2020, i.e. over 3 times more than in 1990.